Rhinoplasty: A Guide to Treating Sporting Injuries

 Understanding Rhinoplasty for Post-Injury Correction

-Rhinoplasty is a surgical procedure that reshapes the nose.
+Rhinoplasty is a surgical procedure that modifies nasal structure to address functional and aesthetic changes.
 When performed after a sports injury, it can help repair structural damage and improve airflow.

 The goal is to improve nasal function and address any long-term changes caused by the injury.
 Depending on the nature of the trauma, rhinoplasty may include septoplasty, which straightens a deviated septum to improve breathing.